 On most distros, these devices are owned by

-and a system group likeplugdev
+rootand a system group likeplugdevorinput.Permissions are typically:

 Why udev rules help

-manages device nodes dynamically when hardware is connected.
+udev manages device nodes dynamically when hardware is connected.

 By adding a udev rule, you can: